All Episodes

 Nobody has come back.

-That is uh that is my point uh in asking where the human rights groups, where are all these people that try to demand we uh uphold the Geneva Convention, where are they demanding that of the other side?
+That is my point in asking where the human rights groups, where all these people that try to demand we uphold the Geneva Convention, where are they demanding that of the other side?

 And they don't because they have no expectation of it, but they also don't condemn it.

-You know, and it's an unevil pl uneven playing field, particularly in the so-called PR battle.
+And it's an uneven playing field, particularly in the so-called PR battle.

 Well, look, I'm glad you called.

-Do you think next time that the um if similar circumstance by the way what uh will there be a next time in similar circumstances, or will that also will this also be um uh a lesson from which they can learn in the way they structure movements.
+Do you think next time that the if similar circumstances, by the way, will there be a next time in similar circumstances?

-I would say this as a squad leader, and it was a three man convoy, I mean a three vehicle convoy.
+And again, I would say this, as a squad leader, and it was a three-man convoy, a three-vehicle convoy.

 Two vehicles left in pursuit of what they thought were hostiles.

-The other guy, the the the commander, I don't know who he was, left three guys in a Humvee in a hot area by themselves.
+The other guy, the commander, I don't know who he was, left three guys in a Humvee in a hot area by themselves.

-I think that was kind of you know uh a foolish thing to do.
+I think that was kind of, you know, a foolish thing to do.

-I mean, I don't know what kind of action they're gonna take against him.
+I mean, I don't know what kind of action they're going to take against him.

-But in the future, I I don't think you're gonna see people splitting forces.
+But in the future, I don't think you're going to see people splitting forces.

 I think they'll be calling an air cover if you have to leave somebody somewhere for a particular side.

-I mean, I think it was just a bad judgment called probably in charge of that convoy.
+I mean, I think it was just a bad judgment, Carl.

-Well, the bottom line is that uh what what what you uh pointed out, not one soldier uh taken captive has ever gotten out alive.
+Well, the bottom line is that what you pointed out, not one soldier taken captive has ever gotten out alive.

 I appreciate it.

-But it'll happen in an El JIFO, a little Spanish lingo there, and we will be right back.
+We have a brief, obscene EIB profit break we must take, but it'll happen in an El GIPO, a little Spanish lingo there, and we will be right back.

-And we are back, America's real anchor man, El Rushball and the excellence in broadcasting network.
+And we are back, America's real anchor man, El Rushbo, and the Excellence in Broadcasting Network.

-We've got uh an immigration discussion as we as we seem to each and every day coming up on this program.
+We've got an immigration discussion as we seem to each and every day coming up on this program.

-And I just want to I want to let you hear what happened on the uh round table, the Brit Hume panel last night on uh the Fox News channel.
+And I just want to let you hear what happened on the roundtable, the Britt Hume panel last night on the Fox News channel.

-Fred Barnes was talking during the uh the the Fox All-Stars, they call them.
+Fred Barnes was talking during the Fox All-Stars, they call them.

-Uh, and Barnes says, you know, the polls are misleading as they can often be.
+And Barnes says, you know, the polls are misleading, as they can often be.

-The polls show that the American people favor a path to citizenship.
+The polls show that the American people favor a path to citizenship, but all the intensity is all on the border enforcement only.

-Intellectuals are supposed to think more deeply than than these passionate hot dogs on the radio.
+Intellectuals are supposed to think more deeply than these passionate hot dogs on the radio.

 In a year when the conservative base is demoralized and disheartened, here is an issue that gets them fired up and possibly to the polls.